 Content

-The Bolgenlift at Davos - the first of its kind on the world
+The Bolgenlift at Davos - the first of its kind in the world

 The invention that takes winter sports enthusiasts to the top

 Winter season!
 Many people are now heading towards mountains for skiing.
-But this winter fun would never have become a mass sport if there hadn't been some helpful inventions: The first ski lift with bars to cling on went into operation in Davos in 1934.
+But this winter fun would never have become a mass sport if there hadn't been some helpful inventions: The first ski lift with bars to cling on went into operation in Davos 90 years ago, on December 23, 1934.

 Until then, skiing had been a much more laborious, much more sporting affair.
 If you wanted to race down a mountain on skis, you had to climb up first.
 The ski instructors in Davos, Switzerland, calculated at the time that, during a one-hour lesson, their students spent only six minutes actually skiing.
 The rest of the time they were busy walking up the mountain again.
 So, what could be done about it?